input-output-hk/catalyst-libs/docs/src/architecture/08_concepts/signed_doc/docs/contest_ballot_checkpoint.md

 ### Validation

-* The [`parameters`](../metadata.md#parameters) metadata *MUST* point to the Contest the ballot is being cast in.
+* [`parameters`](../metadata.md#parameters) metadata MUST reference the Contest this checkpoint pertains to.
-* The 'ref' metadata fields reference the Contest Ballots collected in the proceeding period by the ballot box.
+* [`ref`](../metadata.md#ref) metadata MUST reference the accepted Contest Ballots collected in the preceding interval by the bulletin board.
-    These are sorted from earliest `document_id`:`document_ver` regardless of the time the individual ballot was received by the ballot box.
+  Entries MUST be sorted by ascending `document_id`:`document_ver`, regardless of the arrival time at the bulletin board.
-* Ballot boxes will not accept ballots whose `document_id`:`document_ver` fall outside the boundaries of the contest, or are not close in time to when the ballot box received the ballot.
+* Ballot boxes MUST reject ballots whose `document_id`:`document_ver` fall outside the contest’s allowed time window, or that are not close in time to when the ballot box received the ballot.
+* When present, `rejections` MUST only contain recognized reasons and valid `document_ref` values of Contest Ballot documents;
+  rejected ballots MUST NOT appear in [`ref`](../metadata.md#ref) for the same interval.
+* `smt-root` MUST be the Blake3 root hash of the canonical SMT containing all accepted ballots up to and including this checkpoint;
+* `smt-entries` MUST equal the total count of leaves in that SMT.
+* [`chain`](../metadata.md#chain) MUST be intact and consistent: the previous checkpoint referenced by [`chain`](../metadata.md#chain) MUST exist, match type, id, and parameters, and have a lower [`ver`](../metadata.md#ver) and height exactly one less than this checkpoint.

 ### Business Logic

 #### Front End

-* This document is not produced by the Front End.
+* Not produced by the Front End.
-* The Front End may read the document to validate a given proof validates against a given `smt-root` and `smt-entries`.
+* May be read to verify that a proof of inclusion validates against the published `smt-root` and `smt-entries`.

 #### Back End

-* Validate the ballots being referenced exist and are valid for the contest.
+* Validate that all referenced ballots exist and are valid for the contest.
-* Signed by an authoritative Ballot Box.
+* Ensure the document is signed by an authoritative bulletin‑board operator.
-* All referenced ballots are in the same contest as specified in the [`parameters`](../metadata.md#parameters) metadata.
+* Ensure all referenced ballots are for the same contest as [`parameters`](../metadata.md#parameters).
+* Compute and verify `smt-root` and `smt-entries` against the current SMT state.
+* If present, validate `rejections` reasons and that rejected `document_ref`s are Contest Ballot documents.
-* The Chain is intact and this document is consistent with the metadata in the previous checkpoint document.
+* Ensure the chain is intact and consistent with the previous checkpoint.
-* There is no previous checkpoint document which already references the same chained checkpoint document.
+* Ensure no previous checkpoint already chains to the same target (no forks within a single authoritative sequence).

 ## [COSE Header Parameters][RFC9052-HeaderParameters]